cognizant-ai-labs/tom-release/README.md

 The script is applied to the Concentric Hyperspheres problem, where TOM has shown the most striking advantage over alternative methods.

 This code was developed with Python version 3.7.12.
+See `requirements.txt` for the full python environment, and run `pip install -r requirements.txt` to install.